DaveBenham/VenomPremium/README.md

 The examples above each use a single waveform for the Positive and Negative Spice mixes.
 But multiple waveforms can be blended and the mixed results appear at the Positive/Negative Spice Mix outputs.

+### FM (Positive/Negative Spice frequency modulation) inputs and attenuverter knobs
+The FM inputs are attenuated and/or inverted by the associated attenuverter knobs, and they can modulate the Positive and Negative Spice oscillator frequencies at audio rates.

+### LIN (Positive/Negative Spice FM mode) buttons
+The LIN buttons control the type of FM applied to the Spice oscillators.
+There are three possible values:
+- **Off** - DC coupled exponential frequency modulation
+- **Yellow** - AC coupled through-zero linear frequency modulation
+- **Blue** - DC coupled through-zero linear frequency modulation

+### PW Skew Spice frequency modulation

+### PHASE (Positive/Negative Spice waveform phase) knobs, inputs, and attenuverters
+The phase of each Spice waveform can be adjusted via the Phase knobs.
+The phase knobs range from -180 to 180 degrees, with the default noon value of 0 degrees.

+The associated CV inputs are scaled at 90 degrees per volt, and are attenuated and/or inverted by the associated attenuverters.
+The attenuated CV is summed with the knob value to get the effective phase.

+Spice waveform phases can be modulated at audio rates.

 ## SPLICE mixer section
 ![Splice mixer section image](doc/SpliceSection.png)